ClementTsang/bottom/README.md

 ### Linux

-You can install by cloning and using `cargo build --release`, or use `cargo install bottom`.
+You can install the in-development version by cloning and using `cargo build --release`.
+You can get release versions using `cargo install bottom`, or manually building from the Releases page.
 Other installation methods based on distros are as follows:

 #### Arch Linux

-You can get it from the AUR by installing `bottom`.
+You can get the release versions from the AUR by installing `bottom`.

 ### Windows

-You can currently install by cloning and building yourself using `cargo build --release`, or use `cargo install bottom` .
+You can install the in-development version by cloning and using `cargo build --release`.
+You can get release versions using `cargo install bottom`, or manually building from the Releases page.
 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.

 ### macOS